-Given the information the permutations provide, one may wonder if it is possible to recover the coordinates of an equivalent set of landmarks.
-That is, is it possible to construct the coordinates of a set of landmarks, such that this construction has the same order type as the original set?
-This turns out to be a very hard question.
-Just deciding if a sequence of permutations can be realized in the plane is NP-hard[16].
+a very hard question.
+Just deciding if a sequence of permutations can be realized in the plane is NP-hard[15].
 Moreover, representing such coordinates may require exponential number of bits[8].
 Nevertheless, our problem may be simpler, since the robot proves that the permutations are realizable (by sensing them).
 If not for the general case, realizations can be found for small subsets of landmarks.

-Work remains to be done to remove some of the assumptions made on this paper.
+We are currently working on removing some of the assumptions made on this paper.
 One of them is the infinite range assumption for the landmark order detector, since the concepts presented still hold for local neighborhoods of landmarks.
 One solution, although not very efficient in the number of sensing operations, is to apply directly the algorithms presented in [5], in the context of sensor networks.
 Determining the relations between neighborhoods of landmarks, also allows the introduction of environment obstacles.

 Is it possible to construct the coordinates of a set of landmarks, such that this construction has the same order type as the original set?
 This turns out to be a very hard question.
-Deciding if a sequence of permutations can be realized in the plane is NP-hard [16].
+Deciding if a sequence of permutations can be realized in the plane is NP-hard [15].
 Moreover, representing such coordinates may require exponential number of bits [8].
 Nevertheless, our problem may be simpler, since the robot proves that the permutations are realizable (by sensing them).
 If not for the general case, realizations can be found for small subsets of landmarks.

 Acknowledgments.
-The authors would like to thank Sariel Har-Peled, Jeff Erickson, Robert Ghrist and Kim Whittlesey for very helpful suggestions and discussions.
+The authors would like to thank Sariel Har-Peled and Jeff Erickson for very helpful suggestions and discussions.